Broadcasts

 5. Review the final subscriber count and delivery connection again.

 7. To send immediately, leave **Schedule Broadcast** off and click **Send Now**.
+The broadcast will show as sending while Mailrith delivers it in the background.

 - **Schedule:** choose a future time based on the workspace timezone.
-Review timezone carefully when subscribers are in another region.
+Review the timezone carefully when subscribers are in another region.

 After sending, review sent count, opens, clicks, unsubscribes, bounces, and complaints.
 These numbers depend on tracking settings and delivery webhook events, so make sure the delivery connection is configured correctly.